What comes to your mind when you think of SEO?

 If you said they would wait several seconds or more, you might be overestimating their patience.

-Fast loading times increase the chances that a website visitor will make a purchase.
+Fast loading times increase the chances that a website visitor makes a purchase.
 A site that loads in one second has a conversion rate three times higher than a site that loads in five seconds.
 And a study of mobile site data found that a 0.1-second improvement in site speed caused retail shoppers to spend almost 10% more.

 And this is just the tip of the iceberg of how hosting affects SEO.